antgiant/twitter-rss-google-apps-script/README.md

 * Take note of the Consumer Key and Consumer Secret Key.

 ### 2. Configure your Google Script
-* [Click here](https://script.google.com/d/1xrMvosTNNWsBH5aJJjLcqEGMFCC4tmNsN-gz9mjKFbT74bIKBKVu-Z5z/edit?newcopy=true) to copy the Twitter RSS script into your Google Drive.
+* [Click here](https://script.google.com/d/1xrMvosTNNWsBH5aJJjLcqEGMFCC4tmNsN-gz9mjKFbT74bIKBKVu-Z5z/edit?newcopy=true) to copy the Twitter Atom script into your Google Drive.
 * Replace the placeholders for Twitter Consumer key and Secret in the start() function.
 * Go to *File* -> *Manage Version* and choose *Save New Version*.
 * Go to *Publish* -> *Deploy as Web App* and choose *Anyone, even anonymous* under Who has Access.
 Click the Deploy button.

-### 3. Deploy the Twitter RSS Feed generator
+### 3. Deploy the Twitter Atom Feed generator
 * Go to *Run* -> *Start* and an oAuth window will open to grant the twitter app the necessary permissions.
-* You’ll get an email to your google account's email address with links to some sample RSS feeds.
+* You’ll get an email to your google account's email address with links to some sample Atom feeds.